ganrad/openai-api-router/README.md

    Table Name | Description
    ---------- | -----------
-   apigtwycache | This table stores vectorized prompts and completions apigtwyprompts | This table stores prompts
+   apigtwycache | This table stores vectorized prompts and completions apigtwyprompts | This table stores prompts only

 4. Update the API Gateway configuration file.